m4l1c3/m4l1c3.github.io/_posts/2017-01-09-juice-shop.md

 &lt;script&gt;alert("XSS1")&lt;/script&gt;

-Which succesfully performs a reflected XSS attack.
+Which successfully performs a reflected XSS attack.

-I next went through the process of placing an order and noticed the URL for my receipt was using a subdirectory, I tried browsing to the folder /ftp and was presented with files I could download, which ended up getting me another achievment: access a confidential document
+I next went through the process of placing an order and noticed the URL for my receipt was using a subdirectory, I tried browsing to the folder /ftp and was presented with files I could download, which ended up getting me another achievement: access a confidential document

-Next I was able to get ot the administration section of the store by going to:
+Next I was able to get to the administration section of the store by going to:

 #/administration

-Once on the admin page I was able to get another achievment by deleting the only user comment with a 5 star rating
+Once on the admin page I was able to get another achievement by deleting the only user comment with a 5 star rating

 Next I see there is a task to login as the administrator.
 Based on the fact that the site already seems vulnerable to SQL injection I am going to fire up Burp Suite and try some things, the first place that came to mind to check was the login form.
 I already know the admin user from getting access to the admin page that wasn't secured, but I'm going to just try using the username/email field for injection.